HardlyDifficult/Tutorials/Outline.md

 TODO part 1 video link

-Get Unity and start a 2D project.
-Create platforms and lay them out for Level1.
+Start a 2D project and layout platforms for Level1.
 After this section, the game should look something like this:

 <img src="http://i.imgur.com/KSsteJT.png" width=50% />

+## Start a 2D project

+Get Unity and start a 2D project.

 <details><summary>How</summary>